Prothesis-Dental-Solutions/SimpleExcelExporter/README.md

 memoryStream.WriteTo(file);
 ```

-## What if I don't want to annotate my class with your annotation?
+## What if I don't want to annotate my class with your annotations?
 You can still use SimpleExcelExporter but you'll have a bit more code to write.
-Have a look at [this code](https://github.com/Prothesis-Dental-Solutions/SimpleExcelExporter/blob/dda3b06649b6ec9e4126c0f5af743c931c048595/src/ConsoleApp/Program.cs#L211-L274)
+Have a look at [this example](https://github.com/Prothesis-Dental-Solutions/SimpleExcelExporter/blob/dda3b06649b6ec9e4126c0f5af743c931c048595/src/ConsoleApp/Program.cs#L211-L274)